wdci-dev/RIO-Education-DevTemplate/README.md

 This provides the default Apex component template to help with the standardization and development practices.
 Supported templates are:

+## Apex Trigger
+You can create the class using the template with command palette.

 ## Apex Class
 You can create the class using the template with command palette.